aws/aws-fpga/SDAccel/README.md

 ## AWS Account, F1/EC2 Instances, On-Premises, AWS IAM Permissions, AWS CLI and S3 Setup (One-time Setup)
 * [Setup an AWS Account](https://aws.amazon.com/free/)
 * Launch an instance using the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) which comes pre-installed with SDAccel and required licenses.
-  * You may use this F1 instance to [build your host application and Xilinx FPGA binary](#createapp), however, it may be more cost efficient to either:
+  * You may use this F1 instance to [build your host application and Xilinx FPGA binary](#createapp), however, it is more cost efficient to either:
-     * Launch the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) on a lower cost EC2 instance, with a minimum of 30GiB RAM), **OR**
+     * Launch the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) on a compute EC2 instance, with a minimum of 30GiB RAM), **OR**
      * Follow the [On-Premises Instructions](../hdk/docs/on_premise_licensing_help.md) to purchase and install a license from Xilinx.
 * Setup AWS IAM permissions for creating FPGA Images (CreateFpgaImage and DescribeFpgaImages).
 [EC2 API Permissions are described in more detail](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/ec2-api-permissions.html).
 It is highly recommended that you validate your AWS IAM permissions prior to proceeding with this quick start.
 By calling the [DescribeFpgaImages API](../hdk/docs/describe_fpga_images.md) you can check that your IAM permissions are correct.
 * [Setup AWS CLI and S3 Bucket](docs/Setup_AWS_CLI_and_S3_Bucket.md) to enable AFI creation.